WILDCARE Friends of GIS

 What we do

 We are all learning the QGIS software as well as the fundamentals of using Geographical Information Systems (GIS).
 This includes the use of GPS’s for data capture.
 We also have use of Fulcrum software for data capture in the field using iPads.
 If you would like assistance in capturing data just drop us an email and will try and assist you with your issues.
+We can also help individuals with GPS problems (updating firmware, uploading and downloading waypoints and tracks).
+We are always keen to try out any software that makes field data capture easier and more effective for branches in the long term.

 Most recently the Fulcrum software has been used for the following purposes

-- Rat eradication on Big Green Island
+- Rat eradication on Big Green Island, Georges Rocks

-- Historic artifacts on Tasman Island
+- Historic artifacts collection on Tasman Island

 President – Phil Wyatt email@example.com